Break Forth July 11

 And David came to Baalperazim, and David smote them there, and said, The LORD hath broken forth upon mine enemies before me, as the breach of waters.
 Therefore he called the name of that place Baalperazim.

-David has just been anointed as king over Israel, and immediately the enemy sets up an attack.
-You ever notice that you can achieve something in life and immediately there’s a new obstacle in your way?
-Good chance it’s the enemy trying to steal your victory.
+David was recently anointed as king over Israel, and immediately the enemy sets up an attack.
+Have you ever noticed that you can achieve something in life, and immediately there's a new obstacle in your way?
+Good chance it's the enemy trying to steal your victory.

-The first thing the enemy does is to start off by making himself appear larger than he really is.
-In this case, the Philistines set up their army in the valley of Rephaim which, interpreted means: The Valley of Giants.
+The enemy's first tactic is to make himself appear more significant than he is.
+In this case, the Philistines set up their army in the valley of Rephaim, which, interpreted means: The Valley of Giants.
 It is also the only route the Philistines could take into Jerusalem.
-But, it’s the same place where Jonathan and his armor-bearer defeated them.
+But, it's the same place where Jonathan and his armor-bearer defeated them.
 The enemy had to start from a place of defeat.
 His last defeat was your most recent victory.

-Notice King David upon hearing the news goes straight to the LORD, David is a prophet, and this is why the LORD’s name is in all caps, he is hearing directly from Father God.
+Notice King David, after hearing the intel, David goes straight to the LORD, David is a prophet, and this is why the LORD's name is in all caps; he hears directly from Father God.
 Father God gives him total assurance concerning his victory.
-God didn’t promote you to fail, in fact, your looking at the enemy from your victory.
+God didn't promote you to fail; in fact, you are looking at the enemy from your victory.

 Get a word from God, a word to go on, let Him break forth your circumstances.